sivaranjanija/DEWA/Solution3/README.md

 rosrun jackal_swarm waypointRobot1

 ```
-Please wait for the jackal to scan the entire map, only then the recovered heat map will be populated completely, otherwise the temperature for only those cells where the jackal travelled will be there.You can see the generated MeasuredTemperature.csv file in [iofiles](jackal_swarm/iofiles)
+Please wait for the jackal to scan the entire 10*10 map, only then the recovered heat map will be populated completely, otherwise the temperature for only those cells where the jackal travelled will be there.You can see the generated MeasuredTemperature.csv file in [iofiles](jackal_swarm/iofiles)

 - run the [RecoveredHeatMap.ipynb](RecoveredHeatMap.ipynb) to view the recovered heatmap from the Jackal generated MeasuredTemperature.csv file in [iofiles](jackal_swarm/iofiles)

 Please refer the [video](https://youtu.be/a0N091pNz5k) demonstrating successful build

+- Please run the following in individual terminal, sourcing devel/setup.bash
 ```bash
 roslaunch multi_jackal_tutorials six_jackal.launch rviz:=true
 rosrun multi_jackal_tutorials waypointmultiRobot1